 Establish a scalable project control process to help project control teams create reliable data needed for project portfolio analysis.
 You could create a decision tree or a matrix of project characteristics to help project managers determine the appropriate level of data detail as well as which project control components are required for their project.
 For example, a short duration, routine T&M contract doesn’t need a risk register or change control board that would be required for a complex, high risk project.

 Start with realistic data driven cost estimates.
 Why is this important?
 This provides project control teams with the quantifiable basis to create a realistic, executable budget baseline that is in line with the proposal’s cost estimate and known risk factors.
 This helps to prevent those ugly surprises where actual costs are consistently higher than the proposal estimated costs and budget plan which impacts the company’s profit margins.
 Creating quality data from the start is a virtuous cycle.
 Proposal teams need useful performance and actual cost historical data to substantiate their cost estimates that provide the foundation for the project control team to quickly create their budget plan after contract award.
 This also helps the project control team maintain their ETC data and create credible EAC data.

 Implement MaxTeam, an easy to use cost management software tool to create and maintain time phased cost data and related bookings, funding, cash flow, and revenue data for project portfolio analysis.
-Regardless of the size and type of project, MaxTeam can easily morph to support your project cost management requirements.
+Regardless of the size and type of project, MaxTeam cost management software can easily morph to support your project budget management requirements.

 Why Limit Yourself with EVM Software?

 There is an alternative to siloed EVM cost management software.
-ProjStream’s BOEMax, MaxTeam, and MaxBoard software provide an end-to-end solution for proposal and project cost management with an interactive cross-project performance analysis dashboard.
-Call us today to schedule a demo.
+ProjStream’s BOEMax proposal software, MaxTeam project cost management software, and MaxBoard earned value management software can provide an end-to-end solution for both proposal and project budget management with an interactive cross-project performance analysis dashboard.
+Call us today to schedule a software demo.